3 Construction Work Zone Safety Tips

 From ensuring proper worker attire to strategic positioning within the work zone, reducing the risk of vehicle and heavy equipment accidents starts with increasing worker safety awareness.
 This section addresses three important safety practices all workers should be trained on.
 Well-trained and informed workers can help foster a safer work zone environment for all personnel involved.

-Flagger Positioning
+Flagger positioning

 Flagger stations must be located far enough ahead of work zones so that approaching traffic has adequate distance to stop before entering the work zone.
 Station flaggers sufficiently ahead of workers to ensure there is adequate time to warn them if an out-of-control vehicle is headed their way.
 Audible warning devices, such as air horns or whistles, should be readily accessible to the flagger.